pascalw/campfire-plugin/README.markdown

 * Fixed issues with configuration details being lost after a restart.
 * Tidied up jelly view for configuration form and added help files for each field.
-* Added a link to the build in notifications sent to campfire.
+* Added a link to the build in notifications sent to hipchat.

 Other features have since been added including...

-* Support for campfire accounts with SSL enabled, added by Joshua Krall.
+* Support for hipchat accounts with SSL enabled, added by Joshua Krall.
 * A smart notification feature, added by Brad Greenlee, which disables success notifications unless the previous build was unsuccessful.
 * Play sounds on build success and failure, added by Henry Poydar.